This post may contain affiliate links.

 How to make BBQ Chicken and Bacon Pasta

-Step 1 in the recipe for BBQ Chicken Pasta.
-Fry the chicken and bacon in a pan.
+Chicken and bacon frying in a pan.

 1. Fry the bacon lardons for 5 minutes in a sauté pan (the pans I like are here!) then add the chicken until browned.